 Sometimes less really is more.
 Take sustainability, for example.
 Less consumption – of energy, water, paper, fuel and other natural resources – is much more.
 More responsible.
 More environmentally friendly.
 And sometimes even more efficient and economical.

 Of course, going green can have its challenges, especially if you're just getting started.
 That's where UPS can help.
 As a longtime leader in sustainability, we have many practical ideas your company can integrate into your business today.

 1. Shift your shipping modes from air to ground or from ground to rail or ocean.
 Slower forms of transportation typically have less impact on the environment.
 Learn about UPS options for rail and ocean freight.

 2. Improve the strength of your packages so there's less damage, and therefore less re-shipping, which doubles your carbon impact.
-The UPS Package Engineering and Test Lab can help you develop and test the right packaging for your shipments.
+UPS® Packaging Solutions can help you develop and test the right packaging for your shipments.

 3. Reuse packing materials such as foam peanuts and air packs – but remember, not all boxes are meant to be reused.
 Want to know which can and can't?
 This story explains.
 Need to get rid of extra packing peanuts?
 The UPS Store® near you will take them.
 Find the closest location.
 (Story continues at the "Continue reading" link below.)